-Welcome to the University of Nebraska Eastern Nebraska Research and Extension Center (ENREC) site.
-ENREC was created in 2016 to meet the diverse needs of Nebraska's rural sector and its growing urban population through the integration of research efforts and valuable programming of Nebraska Extension.
+Welcome to the University of Nebraska Eastern Nebraska Research, Extension and Education Center (ENREEC) site.
+ENREEC was created in 2016 to meet the diverse needs of Nebraska's rural sector and its growing urban population through the integration of research efforts and valuable programming of Nebraska Extension.

-The total territory of ENREC encompasses 53 eastern counties of Nebraska.
-Each district offers its own unique Extension based on the University's integrated research program.
-Educational programming in the area focuses heavily on the specific needs of each area providing nationally respected expertise in Beef Systems, The Learning Child, Community Environment, Community Vitality Initiative, Cropping and Water Systems, Food, Nutrition and Health, 4-H Youth Development, and Disaster Recovery Resources
+The center features an integrated research program.
+Educational programming in the area focuses heavily on the specific needs of each area providing nationally respected expertise in Beef Systems, Early Childhood, Community Environment, Community Vitality Initiative, Cropping and Water Systems, Food, Nutrition and Health, 4-H Youth Development, and Disaster Recovery Resources.

 The University of Nebraska Institute of Agriculture and Natural Resources (IANR) operates three main Research, Extension and Education Centers (REEC) across the state with each having a network of farms, ranches and educational facilities to support the mission of IANR.
 Each REEC is unique to its own history and development since their inception.

 The Strategic Plan 2020-2025 combines an in depth reflection of “looking forward” to set the direction and focus of a collaborative statewide effort.
 Each REEC captured input from their advisory boards as well as stakeholders and faculty to identify and prioritize needs across the state.
 Seven state wide “Strategic Directions” where developed during this process.